 Keep in mind that this is a lens best used with a sturdy tripod as it does not have modern image stabilization.
 The closest focusing distance is 5 ft.
 It has a tripod mounting ring.
 Yet I found that I got sharper results when mounting the tripod to my sturdy Fujifilm Finepix S2 Pro DSLR camera body instead of the lens mounting ring.
 Your results may vary.
 The flower photos on this page give an idea of what this lens is capable of.
 All were shot with my vintage Fujifilm FinePix S2 Pro DSLR camera.

 Would I recommend this lens?
 Yes!
 It can yield sharp professional results provided you use it within the 75-200mm range.
-It will probably outlast everything else in your camera bag, and can usually be found for less than $100.00 (US) on the used camera gear market.
+It will probably outlast everything else in your camera bag due to its rugged construction, and can usually be found for less than $100.00 (US) on the used camera gear market.
 A great choice for frugal photographers who are using Nikon equipment (or older Nikon mount FujiFilm DSLR cameras).